benjasHu/storer/README.md

 **Setter** methods are prepared for listen to ***function callbacks***, [***Promises***](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and, if you want to include it, [***EventEmitter2 listeners***](https://github.com/asyncly/EventEmitter2).

 Creating a new instance of Storer, automatically **will be created a new entry** in Local/Session storage using the key you choose in instance options.
 Every new Storer instance will be a new entry in Local/Session storage, so this **namespace** will be your root of data.
-Storer handles itself to manage the data inside usering Objects, Arrays, etc. Also, Storer is exposed to window in `window.Storer` ready to use in any place.
+Storer handles itself to manage the data inside using Objects, Arrays, etc. Also, Storer is exposed to window in `window.Storer` ready to use in any place.

 ##Installation